-… Scrum teams are to be self-organizing.
-The process of of self-organizing includes determining certain key roles and responsibilities within the team.
+… Scrum Teams are to be self-organizing.
+The process of self-organizing includes determining certain key roles and responsibilities within the team.

 ✥ ✥ ✥

 A self-organizing team cannot objectively see itself, and thus has difficulty improving, identifying problems, and even maintaining velocity and quality.

 Traditionally, development projects have been run in a top-down command and control mode, but it has not worked well in the modern workplace.
 Development Teams consisting of intelligent, creative individuals must have the freedom to self-organize.
 Indeed, self-organized teams are central to Scrum.
 But self-organization also brings problems.
 In particular, a team needs someone to oversee leadership, provide encouragement, and show the way to discipline.
 The team needs someone to keep them “honest.”
 A team occasionally needs an “official” face or spokesperson to the outside world – someone to go to when you want to communicate with the team, but don’t know who to go to.
 Without these functions being done, the team flounders.

 However, within a more egalitarian team, these types of activities do not work well.
 People are reluctant to pick them up, because it feels like you are kind of breaking the egalitarianism.
 People feel uncomfortable doing these things, and don’t like to volunteer to do them – it isn’t because of a lack of commitment or a lack of recognition that the task is important, it’s just a natural product of a self-organizing egalitarian team.
 Teams often find someone to fill a role such as Project Management that makes things right to keep things functioning smoothly by patching each instance of recurring problems; however, such practices distance the team from owning their own problems and taking the initiative to solve them in the most satisfying way.